-More than a grill, the Kamado Joe can become a charcoal-fired oven.
+More than a grill, the Kamado Joe can become a charcoal-fired oven with just one simple configuration.
 Its ceramic walls retain heat and its circular shape promotes superior air circulation, creating ideal conditions for baking.
 You can bake anything you'd cook in an indoor oven, from wood-fired pizzas to rustic berry cobblers to fresh, crusty bread.
 Note: to bake pizza, you'll need to raise the temperature beyond typical baking temperatures (300-450°F/150-230°C) to 500°F (260°C) or higher.